k21971/CrecelleHack/doc/variantfixes.md

     a kobold player.
   - Kobolds start with poison resistance, and like orcs they may eat tripe rations without penalty.
 They are of small size.
+  - Kobolds can only talk to dogs and other kobolds, but have a chance of taming canines when talking to them.

 ## Roles
 - Jumping is now the grappler special spell.